How to Create a Gift Range Chart for Your Fundraising Campaign

 Consequently, one can construct a chart that shows how many donors you need for each level of your funding goal.

 The chart helps you to see if you have enough potential donors at various levels to meet your goal.
-In the chart above, the most significant figures are how many donors needed at a particular level, and the number of potential donors required to get that many donations.

 Gift charts will be different for various types of fundraising campaigns.
 For instance, in a capital campaign (where you raise funds for a building, endowment, or other capital expenditure) the chart will likely have more major donors at the top of the chart.
-You might expect to receive 60 percent of your goal with only 6-8 people.
+You might expect to receive 60% of your goal with only 6-8 people.